dwainetrain/minderva/README.md

 - https://react.semantic-ui.com/elements/button/
 - or https://elastic.github.io/eui/#/forms/super-select
 - or https://github.com/microsoft/fluentui (https://fluentsite.z22.web.core.windows.net/components/divider/definition) more and more I link this one...
+- or ant design
+- Just know, it's gonna take some time to decouple semantic
 - v2 of Gray Box is complete, now going to try to implement in Semantic UI.
 - Dashboard - It should show available cards for review
 - Dashboard - It should have a link to reviews under the number of cards to review